 - Use washable or compostable cups, plates, and utensils in the cafeteria

 When properly segregated, 85% or more of healthcare wastes are general waste with the same risk as solid waste.
 General solid waste is also the least expensive waste disposal stream, therefore, properly segregating waste can save hospitals money.

 General – similar to the types of waste that most homes create

-Infectious – contaminated with blood or other body fluids or contains human body parts of tissues
+Infectious – contaminated with blood or other body fluids or contains human body parts or tissues

 Hazardous – containing properties that are potentially dangerous or harmful to human health or the environment, such as toxic, flammable, or corrosive.

-Radioactive – anything that comes into contact with trace amounts of certain isotopes
+Radioactive – anything that comes into contact with trace amounts of certain chemical isotopes

 “Sharps” are another category and these require special safe handling and disposal which most nurses are familiar with.